Myalgic Encephalomyelitis/Chronic Fatigue SyndromeSkip to the navigation

-Depression is common with CFS, and it can make your other symptoms worse.
+Depression is common with ME/CFS, and it can make your other symptoms worse.

-There are no tests for CFS.
-Doctors can diagnose it by ruling out other possible causes of your fatigue and by using a set of rules.
+There are no tests for ME/CFS.
+Doctors may also look for other causes of your fatigue.
 Many other health problems can cause fatigue.
-Most people with fatigue have something other than chronic fatigue syndrome.
+Most people with fatigue have something other than ME/CFS.

-- The fatigue and the other symptoms must last, or come and go, for at least 6 months in adults or 3 months in children.
+- The fatigue and the other symptoms must last, or come and go, for at least 6 months.

 - The symptoms cannot be explained by another illness.